ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

    which would present some privacy questions.
    (If we went this route, perhaps using business addresses would be safer.)
 #.
 We use 2010 ZIPs for all years of the simulation.
-   We do not simulate any PRL difficulty arising from changing ZIP codes.
+   We do not simulate any PRL difficulty arising from ZIP codes changing over time.

 **Verification and validation strategy**: to verify this approach, we can manually inspect a sample of 10-100 addresses; features to